Searching for topological dark matter in LIGO data: Dark Matter Modeling

-Depending on its thickness and angle of impact with respect to the plane defined by the interferometer arms, the signatures of the resulting phase shift in $x$ and $y$ direction can be very distinct (we adapt the same labeling as in Figure \ref{fig:RecycleFPI}).
-Further, we want to take into account a complete signal, i.e. we want to obtain a numerical solution for the time interval starting from $t_0$, where the DW does not intersect with the detector, to $t_1$, where the DW has passed through it.
+Depending on its thickness and angle of impact with respect to the plane defined by the interferometer arms, the signatures of the resulting phase shift in the $x$ and $y$ directions can be very distinct (we adopt the same labeling as in Fig. \ref{fig:RecycleFPI}).
+Further, we want to take into account a complete signal, i.e., we want to obtain a numerical solution for the time interval starting from $t_0$, where the DW does not intersect with the detector, to $t_1$, where the DW has passed through it.